mediacloud/fernandos-smart-status-aggregator/README.md

     ```bash
     ansible all -m shell -a 'smartctl --scan | cut -d "#" -f 1 | xargs -I {} smartctl -a {} -t long'
     ```

+    Wait a few hours for them to complete.

 4. Add all hosts to be tested to `~/.ssh/config`, e.g.:

     ```